torvalds/linux/Documentation/process/maintainer-tip.rst

      Changelog text starts here....

    so the authorship is preserved.
-The 'From:' line has to be followed by a empty newline.
+The 'From:' line has to be followed by an empty newline.
 If that 'From:' line is missing, then the patch would be attributed to the person who sent (transported, handled) it.
    The 'From:' line is automatically removed when the patch is applied and does not show up in the final git changelog.
 It merely affects